Bayesian Inference of Local Projections with Roughness Penalty Priors: Proposed Approach

-where $\boldsymbol{E}_{j}$ is a $J$-by-$J$ zero matrix with $j$th diagonal element is replaced by one.
-In turn, we employ an inverse Wishart prior for $\boldsymbol{\Sigma}$ with scale $\boldsymbol{\Xi}$ and $\xi$ degrees of freedom, $\boldsymbol{\Sigma}\sim\mathcal{IW}\left(\boldsymbol{\Xi},\xi\right)$.
+where $\boldsymbol{E}_{j}$ is a $J$-by-$J$ zero matrix in which the $j$th diagonal element is replaced by one.
 In what follows, the above prior is referred to as an adaptive roughness penalty (A-RP) prior.
 As a special case, the same prior with all local smoothing parameters set to one is called a non-adaptive roughness penalty (N-RP) prior.
-For the N-RP prior, \ref{eq: prior prec} can be rewritten for computational convenien
+For the N-RP prior, (\ref{eq: prior prec}) can be rewritten as

+Choosing a prior of the covariance matrix $\boldsymbol{\Sigma}$ is non-trivial.
+Because of the strong correlations between the residuals, $\boldsymbol{\Sigma}$ tends to be close to a matrix of ones and almost singular.
+If the Jeffreys prior, a popular non-informative prior for covariance matrices, is employed, a posterior simulation easily crashes due to the singularity of the gram matrix of the realized residuals.\footnote{Bayesian inference using the Jeffreys prior for $\boldsymbol{\Sigma}$ almost always fails for the synthetic and real data used in the subsequent section.} Therefore, prior-induced shrinkage is necessary to complete a posterior simulation.
+On the other hand, as \citet{Alvarez2014} argue, an inverse Wishart prior, another popular choice, can be unintentionally, significantly informative, resulting in significant biases.
+For these reasons, we use a hierarchical inverse Wishart (HIW) prior for $\boldsymbol{\Sigma}$ \citep{Huang2013}:

+where $\phi_{\left(h_{i}\right)}$ is a hyperparameter to be inferred, $\zeta$ and $\upsilon$ are prefixed hyperparameters, and $\mathcal{IW}\left(\boldsymbol{A},b\right)$ is an inverse Wishart distribution with scale matrix $\boldsymbol{A}$ and degrees of freedom $b$.
+This prior distribution is seen as a scale mixture of inverse Wishart distributions, and is more robust than an inverse Wishart prior.
+We conducted a simulation study that compares an inverse Wishart prior and the HIW prior and show that the HIW prior has better finite sample performance than an inverse Wishart prior.
+See Section A.1 in the ``Online Appendix'' for details.

+We can induce this prior arbitrarily non-informative by setting $\upsilon$ to a very small value, but \citeauthor{Huang2013}'s (2013) recommendation $\upsilon=10^{-10}$ (in our notation) is too flat to complete the posterior simulation in this paper.
+Our default choice in this paper is $\upsilon=0.01$.
+Although there is no general procedure to find a sufficiently small value of $\upsilon$, the results in the subsequent sections are not sensitive to $\upsilon$ as long as it is chosen from a fairly large range $\left[10^{-4},10^{-1}\right]$ (see Section A.2 in the ``Online Appendix'').

+As demonstrated in Section A.2 in the Appendix, the proposed approach is not very sensitive to the choice of the hyperparameters.
+However, as the priors used in this paper are not scale-invariant, a user of the proposed approach is strongly encouraged to conduct a prior sensitivity check.

 A posterior simulation is conducted using the Markov chain Monte Carlo (MCMC) algorithm.
 Because all of the conditional posterior densities are standard, we can construct a block Gibbs sampler.
 Each sampling block is specified as follows.